t0fum4n/H3imD4ll/README.md

 # Heimdall Discord Bot

 ## Description
-Heimdall is a sophisticated Discord bot designed to interact with users, manage chat history, and perform various automated tasks related to cyber security and news aggregation.
-It integrates Discord and OpenAI's GPT-4 model to provide intelligent and contextual responses.
+Heimdall is a sophisticated, "ChatGPT" powered, Discord bot focued on cybersecurity and designed to interact with users, manage chat history, and perform various automated tasks related to cybersecurity and threat news aggregation.
+It integrates Discord and OpenAI's GPT-4 model to provide intelligent and contextual responses about your SIEM alerts or threats in the news as they pertain to your org.

 ## Features
 - **Automated Scripts Execution**: Runs various Python scripts to summarize news feeds, manage alerts, and check vulnerabilities.